microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 ![Sensitivity Label Recommendation](./assets/sensitivity-label-recommendation.png)

-Sensitivity labels can be used to control access to content using encryption, add watermarks or headers to content, apply access policies automatically, protect content in Teams, Groups, and SharePoint sites, protect chat and meeting data.
+Sensitivity labels can be used to control access to content using encryption, add watermarks, and apply access policies automatically.
+This enables the consistent protection of content in Teams, SharePoint sites, chat and meeting data.

 Sensitivity labels are created and maintained in Purview - Information Protection and extend to Power BI, the Purview Data Map, and even integrate with third-party applications.
 [Supported data sources](https://learn.microsoft.com/en-us/purview/microsoft-purview-connector-overview) (see 'labeling' column).

 The label's scope determines the label's settings and its availability to other apps and services.
-The label's order in the list also sets its priority (with labels appearing lower on the list having a higher order number and thus higher priority).
+The label's order in the list also sets its priority (with labels appearing lower on the list having a higher order number and thus, higher priority).

 ![Applying Sensitivity Labels](./assets/applying-sensitivity-labels.png)

 Sub labels, or 'child' labels beneath a 'parent' label, present labels to users in logical groups.
 They do not inherit the protection settings of their parent label, but do inherit their colour.

-Sensitivity labels are also recognized and used by Microsoft services like Microsoft Copilot for Microsoft 365 and Azure Information Protection.
-These services check the usage rights for the individual user at runtime, enabling an extra layer of protection for labeled items.
+Sensitivity labels are also recognized and used by Microsoft services like Microsoft Copilot for Microsoft 365 and Azure Information Protection, etc. These services check the usage rights for the individual user at runtime, enabling an extra layer of protection for labeled items.

 ### Exercise: Implement Sensitivity Labels

 **🫂 Team Activity:** [5 minutes] Discuss whether your organization has an E3/E5 licence today and whether sensitivity labels are set up in your business already.

 - Are you using sensitivity labels today and do these get automatically or manually applied to unstructured data assets like Microsoft 365 apps to protect new business data at the time of creation?
-- Are sensitivity labels enforced for all users in the business (recommended) or targeted selectively?
+- Are sensitivity labels enforced for all users in the business (the recommended approach) or targeted selectively?

 **✍️ Do in Purview:** [5 minutes] Open the Information Protection solution: